AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 ### Custom UI Testing {#custom-ui-testing}

 Custom UI testing is an optional feature that enables you to create and automatically run UI tests for your applications.
-UI tests are Selenium-based tests packaged in a Docker image in order to allow for a wide choice of language and frameworks such as Java and Maven, Node and WebDriver.io, or any other framework and technology built upon Selenium.
+UI tests are Selenium-based tests packaged in a Docker image to allow for a wide choice of language and frameworks such as Java and Maven, Node and WebDriver.io, or any other framework and technology built upon Selenium.

 Please refer to [Custom UI Testing](/help/implementing/cloud-manager/ui-testing.md#custom-ui-testing) for more information.